 Production almost had to shut down because it started snowing, with 14 inches of accumulation, but during the night it rained and all the snow melted.
 Soon after, they dug the hole that Noah falls into, which is why it looks so muddy.

 On the night the creatures come into the village Ivy tells Lucius that she and Kitty are watching the younger children (their little sisters).
 Noah is also with them.
-It is likely that Edward and Tabitha Walker and the Percys were the creatures that night.
+It is likely that the Walker and Percy parents were acting as the creatures that night.

 Although the tombstone reads 1897, it is actually taking place during modern times, as noticed when Ivy climbs outside of the wall.
 The original villagers probably choose a year that they figured was great for starting a village with intended innocents.